For business-sale & CRE brokers running real deal flow

 Where does the listing data come from?

-BizBuySell URLs that you paste, broker-provided CSVs that you drop, or a daily auto-scrape on the sources you've configured.
+The listing sources you authorize — URLs you paste, broker-provided CSVs you drop, or an optional daily refresh on the sources you've configured.
 Asking price, NOI, revenue, industry, and geography are normalized on intake.
 Duplicates against your existing pipeline are flagged automatically.

-What does Knox-anchored mean for my audit trail?
+What does the verifiable record mean for my deals?

 Is this a CRM?